thephez/dpp-spec/docs/data-trigger.md

   ✓ should fail with allowing subdomains for non top level domain ✓ should allow creating a second level domain by any identity

+createFeatureFlagDataTrigger
+  ✓ should return an error if heigh is lower than block height ✓ should return an error if owner id is not equal to top level identity id ✓ should pass

 getDataTriggers
   ✓ should return matching triggers
   ✓ should return empty trigger array for any other type except `domain`